What is an Engine Temperature Sensor?

 Upon turning the ignition 'ON', the letter ‘C’ also lights along with the temperature symbol; indicating that the engine is cold.
 It should automatically disappear; once the engine warms up to its optimum temperature (usually within 2/3 Kilometers of the drive).

 In most cases, the engine temperature sensor fails due to corrosion.
 This is because of its exposure to engine coolant.
 It may also fail if the coolant leaks through its wiring connector.

 What to do if the engine temperature sensor fails?

 If you see that the engine temperature symbol ‘C’ is lit continuously and does not disappear after some time; it indicates that there is some problem in the engine’s cooling system.
-Also, if the engine temperature goes above the prescribed levels (usually above 100o C), another symbol – a High Temperature indicator light ‘H’ lights up in red colour; indicating that the engine is over-heating.
+Also, if the engine temperature goes above the prescribed levels (usually above 100o C), another symbol – a High-Temperature indicator light ‘H’ lights up in red color; indicating that the engine is over-heating.

-It is not safe to drive a car with the indicator light ‘H’ on.
-As it may cause further damage and / or seize the engine.
-Stop the car and look for any coolant (usually green coloured) leakage.
+Furthermore, it is not safe to drive a car with the indicator light ‘H’ on.
+As it may cause further damage and/or seize the engine.
+Stop the car and look for any coolant (usually green colored) leakage.
 If there is a noticeable leakage, do not drive the car in that condition.
-Instead, tow it to nearest service station for repair.
+Instead, tow it to the nearest service station for repair.

 Read More: What is a water cooled engine?>>